tsackton/taelgar/People/Dunmari/Akan.md

 A Dunmari sheep herder from the area outside [[Karawa]].
 Pastoralist and nomad, typical of the Dunmari in the eastern region of the country.

-%% Refactor reason: a good example of a 'with' whereabout being useful to track e.g movement of the Karawa refugees%%
+%% Testcase reason: a good example of a 'with' whereabout being useful to track e.g movement of the Karawa refugees%%

 %%SECRET[1]%%